Incidents involving hazardous materials are often referred to as Chemical, Biological or Radiological (CBR) incidents or HazMat incidents.

 - Know your chemicals – familiarise yourself with Hazchem Codes (external link) which are used to label hazardous materials.
-If you have any chemicals that may be dangerous ensure you store them out of reach from children and in a safe environment
+If you have any chemicals that may be dangerous ensure you store them out of reach from children and in a safe environment.

-- If you come across something you suspect to be a chemical spillage do not approach it - call 999 and request the Fire Brigade
+- If you come across something you suspect to be a chemical spillage do not approach it - call 999 and request the Fire Brigade.

 - If there is a hazardous materials incident in your local area you may be asked to remain indoors.
-See our Preparing for an emergency page for further information
+See our Preparing for an emergency page for further information.

 - Alternatively, you may be advised to evacuate your home.
-For more information on what to do if advised to evacuate see our evacuating your home page
+For more information on what to do if advised to evacuate see our evacuating your home page.

-- Never try to clean up a chemical spillage yourself - leave it for the professionals
+- Never try to clean up a chemical spillage yourself - leave it for the professionals.

-If you would like to find out more about how the Fire Brigade respond to a CBR incidents see the GOV.UK website: Hazardous Materials - Operational Guidance (external link)
+If you would like to find out more about how the Fire Brigade respond to a these incidents, see the GOV.UK website: Hazardous Materials - Operational guidance (external link).